erdemkosk/box_bridge/README.md

 The project also provides a flexible configuration mechanism for both Kafka and MongoDB, making it easy to set up and use with minimal configuration.

+BoxBridge will automatically create the necessary Inbox and Outbox collections in MongoDB.
+These collections will serve as storage for messages, providing a mechanism for tracking and ensuring reliable message delivery.
+The system is designed to handle retries and failures, ensuring that messages are not lost during transmission between MongoDB and Kafka.

 ## Project Goals

 The main goal of the BoxBridge project is to create a robust system that facilitates reliable and scalable message processing between Kafka and MongoDB.
 The system utilizes the Inbox/Outbox pattern, ensuring that messages are first stored in MongoDB before being sent to Kafka, and that incoming messages from Kafka are stored in MongoDB before being processed.